-Higher than expected use of PrEP in either study group will be reflected in lower than expected annual incidence rates as shown in Figure 4-9.
-As shown in Figure 4-3 and Figure 4-4, the trial would still provide enough statistical information to be powered to detect highly relevant prevention efficacy effect sizes if annual incidence rates are lower than we have estimated here due to higher than expected use of PrEP.
+Higher than expected use of PrEP would be reflected in lower than expected annual incidence rates, as shown in Figure 4-5.
+As shown in Figure 4-2, the trial would still provide enough statistical information to be powered to detect highly relevant prevention efficacy effect sizes if annual incidence rates are lower than we have estimated here due to higher than expected use of PrEP.

-4.5 Power for the secondary analysis comparing HIV-1 incidence between the 10 mg/kg mAb group versus the 30 mg/kg mAb group
+4.7 Power for the secondary analysis comparing HIV-1 incidence between the 10 mg/kg mAb group versus the 30 mg/kg mAb group

-Table 4-5 reports power calculations for comparing HIV-1 incidence between the 10 mg/kg and 30 mg/kg mAb groups, for each cohort separately and pooling across the two cohorts.
+Table 4-4 reports power calculations for comparing HIV-1 incidence between the 10 mg/kg and 30 mg/kg mAb groups.
 The calculations assume the scenarios for true values of PE10 and PE30 indicated in the first two columns of the table.
-The results show that the study is well-powered to detect moderate differences pooling over the two cohorts and to detect only large differences within each individual cohort (right-most column).
-In contrast, the study has high power to correctly select the best mAb dose group within each cohort given moderate efficacy differences.
+The results show that the study is well-powered to detect large differences, for example, with about 87% power to discriminate 30% vs. 80% PE and 40% vs. 85% PE, but may miss moderate differences (e.g., 34% power to discriminate 30% vs. 60% PE).
+In contrast, the study has high power to correctly select the best mAb dose group given moderate efficacy differences.
 Specifically, if the true PE30 is moderately greater than the true PE10, then there is high probability that the estimated PE30 would be greater than the estimated PE10, such that the 30 mg/kg mAb dose group would be selected.